 What is a retirement annuity fund? | How do I invest in a retirement annuity fund? | What are the advantages of retirement annuity funds? | What are the disadvantages of a retirement annuity fund? | What are the costs of investing in retirement annuities? | Where do I deposit funds? | Risks you need to be aware of? | Which unit trust funds are available for PSG Online investors to select for their RA portfolios? | Other questions | Where can I find more information about retirement annuity funds?

 A retirement annuity is merely a private pension plan.
 Retirement annuities were first introduced in South Africa in 1960 and were designed to enable self-employed people to qualify for the same tax treatment and deductions as those employees who were provided for by their employers by way of provident or pension funds.

-Retirement annuities are recommended for self-employed people, those who earn commissions, performance bonuses or other windfall-type income, as well as employees who wish to top up any investment made on their behalf by their employer, as well as any individual wishing to save for retirement.
+Retirement annuities are recommended for self-employed people, those who earn commissions, performance bonuses or other windfall-type income, employees who wish to top up any investment made on their behalf by their employer, as well as any individual wishing to save for retirement.

 The Retirement Annuity Fund via PSG Online offers you a personal retirement savings vehicle that is simple, low cost, flexible and with a wide range of investment choices.
 What's more, you'll have online, anytime, access to your chosen portfolio.

 Retirement annuities are personal pension plans which have been designed to allow you to contribute to your own retirement, or top up an existing company provident or pension fund benefits to save for retirement in a tax efficient vehicle.

 Retirement annuities allow for flexible investing.
 You decide on the structure of your underlying choice of unit trusts subject to Regulation 28.
 However, if you would like to use the services of a financial advisor, click here.